pyamg.amg_core#

 - Returns:

-- Nothing, x will be modified inplace
+NoneArray x will be modified inplace.

 - pyamg.amg_core.bsr_jacobi_indexed()#

-system Ax = b for a given set of row indices, where A is stored in Block CSR format and x and b are column vectors.
+Perform one iteration of Jacobi relaxation on the linear system Ax = b for a given set of row indices, where A is stored in Block CSR format and x and b are column vectors.
 This method applies point-wise relaxation to the BSR matrix for a given set of row block indices, as opposed to “block relaxation”.

 - Parameters:

-- Aparray
+- Ap

-BSR row pointer
+array BSR row pointer.

-- Ajarray
+- Aj

-BSR index array
+array BSR index array.

-- Axarray
+- Ax

-BSR data array
+array BSR data array.

-- xarray
+- x

-- barray
+- b

-- indicesarray
+- indices

-list of row indices to perform Jacobi on, e.g., F-points.
+array List of row indices to perform Jacobi on, e.g., F-points.
 Note, it is assumed that indices correspond to blocks in A.

-- blocksizeint
+- blocksize

-BSR blocksize (blocks must be square)
+int BSR blocksize (blocks must be square).

-- omegafloat
+- omega

 - Returns:

-- Nothing, x will be modified in place
+NoneArray x will be modified in place.

 - pyamg.amg_core.calc_BtB()#

-Helper routine for energy_prolongation_smoother
+Helper routine for energy_prolongation_smoother.

 - Parameters:

-- NullDimint
+- NullDim

-Number of near nullspace vectors
+int Number of near nullspace vectors.

-- Nnodesint
+- Nnodes

-- cols_per_blockint
+- cols_per_block

-Columns per block in S
+int Columns per block in S.

-- barray
+- b

-Nnodes x BsqCols array, in row-major form.
+array Nnodes x BsqCols array, in row-major form.
 This is B-squared, i.e. it is each column of B multiplied against each other column of B. For a Nx3 B,

 b[:,0] = conjugate(B[:,0])*B[:,0] b[:,1] = conjugate(B[:,0])*B[:,1] b[:,2] = conjugate(B[:,0])*B[:,2] b[:,3] = conjugate(B[:,1])*B[:,1] b[:,4] = conjugate(B[:,1])*B[:,2] b[:,5] = conjugate(B[:,2])*B[:,2]

-- BsqColsint
+- BsqCols

-sum(range(NullDim+1)), i.e. number of columns in b
+int Sum(range(NullDim+1)), i.e. number of columns in b.

-- x{float|complex array}
+- x{float|complex

 - Returns: